Aivaraa/.github/profile/README.md

 # 👥 **Team**

-Aivaara is currently built and led by:
+Aivaraa is currently built and led by:

 ### **Abhishek Maurya**
 **Founder, Lead Engineer**